-In an effort to affect change, we frequently begin by focusing on what's broken.
+In an effort to affect change, we frequently begin by focusing on what’s broken.
 We systematically list the issues then go about identifying solutions to those issues.
 By starting with what is not working, though, we can make the job of change more difficult.
 Focusing exclusively on what is wrong or broken can drain the energy, enthusiasm, and optimism from a group in its earliest stages.
-There's a new way of approaching the change process that has caught the interest of organizations around the world.
+There’s a new way of approaching the change process that has caught the interest of organizations around the world.
 It involves bringing employees together to talk not about problems, but rather about their greatest successes.
 What is it like they are asked, when their organization is at its best?
 Employees are asked to share stories and review them together to glean common themes.
-Together they then conceive a vision of what it might achieve when the organization works at its best and, working backwards from that, they devise the changes that are required to achieve that vision.
+Together they then conceive a vision of what it might achieve when the organization works at its best and, working backward from that, they devise the changes that are required to achieve that vision.

 Positive Image; Positive Energy; Positive Action